Why Circular Polarizers Exist: Polarized Light and Through-the-Lens Metering

 How beam-splitter meters and autofocus sensors misread linearly polarized light, and what a quarter-wave plate changes optically and for exposure.

-A polarizing filter darkens skies and suppresses reflections by passing light vibrating in one plane and absorbing the rest.
-Photographically, a linear and a circular polarizer do the same thing: both deliver linearly polarized light to the scene side of the lens, and both produce the identical tonal effect on film or sensor.
-The distinction matters only for what happens to that light inside a camera that samples the beam before it reaches the recording plane.
+A polariser darkens a blue sky and kills reflections off water, glass and wet foliage by passing light vibrating in one plane and absorbing the rest.
+On the scene side of the lens a linear and a circular polariser do the same job: both hand linearly polarised light to the front element, and both give the identical tonal effect on a sheet of HP5+ or FP4+.
+The difference lives entirely inside a camera that samples the beam before it reaches the film.

 Related posts